PrimeTimeTran/rn-GoogleNews/README.md

 }
 ```

 3. Fire the `getNews` function when the component mounts.
-I advise adding `console.log` to it's body to confirm our expectations.
-We need to call `useEffect()` with the function we want to fire on app load, `getNews`.
+I advise adding `console.log` to it's body to confirm whether or not it has fired.
+We also need to call `useEffect()` with the function we want to fire on app load, `getNews`.

 ```jsx
 useEffect(getNews)